Quick Start

 HORUS will automatically:

-- Scan dependencies from
+horus.toml - Build with Cargo using dependencies from

-- Execute your program
+horus.toml - Execute your program

 You'll see: